 His humor is keenly observant and rich in nuance.
-His style is unaffected and unpretentious which for the past fifty years has allowed for entertainment that is both witty and guileless.
-From his multi-million selling comedy hit, “The Streak” to the socially aware “Mr. Businessman” to his Grammy award winning pop standard “Everything Is Beautiful” his talent has touched so many.
-Not only a singer and composer, Ray has also produced, arranged and played on the recordings of some of Nashville’s most legendary performers.
+His style is unaffected and unpretentious which for the past sixty years has allowed for entertainment that is both witty and guileless.
+From his multi-million selling comedy hit, “The Streak” to the socially aware “Mr. Businessman” to his Grammy award-winning “Everything Is Beautiful”, Ray’s talent has touched so many around the world.
+Not only a singer and composer, Ray has also produced, arranged, and performed on many legendary Nashville recordings.

 At age seventeen he moved to Atlanta where he met radio personality and Georgia Tech football broadcaster, Bill Lowery.
 “Bill had all types of shows.
 He was on several different radio stations around town and he had started a music publishing company.
 He was looking for talent to write songs.
 I went out to his house and I said, ‘My name is Ray Ragsdale and I’m going to learn to write songs for you.’
 He said, ‘Okay lad, go to it.’
 I borrowed a little tape recorder from a friend.
 I got the key to the lunch room, which also served as the assembly hall, from the principal.
 The room had a very high ceiling and a piano on a little stage.
 I went there one Sunday by myself and made a demo of a song that I and a friend had written called, “Silver Bracelet”.
 I took it to Bill and he liked it.
 He called Ken Nelson at Capitol Records, who was coming to Nashville a lot during those days to produce records.
 Ken liked the song and signed me to a contract with Prep Records.”

-In 1957 while Ray was still in high school he made his first trip to Nashville and recorded his first track, “Silver Bracelet”, at the now historic RCA “B” studio.
+In 1957, while he was still in high school, Ray made his first trip to Nashville and recorded his first track, “Silver Bracelet”, at the now historic RCA “B” studio.
 It was on that trip that he met Chet Atkins, who was the head of A&R for RCA and a lasting friendship was formed.
-“Silver Bracelet” was a hit in Atlanta, but there were bigger things to come.
-Shortly thereafter Ray left Prep Records and went to Capitol, its parent label.
-In 1958 Ray recorded some tracks for Capitol and it was during this time that Bill Lowery formed the National Recording Corporation (NRC).
-NRC had a little studio that wasn’t state of the art, but was somewhere to play and record.
-Ray, Jerry Reed and Joe South among several others would show up daily bugging the engineer to let them record.
+In 1958, Ray recorded some tracks for Capitol and it was during this time that Bill Lowery formed the National Recording Corporation (NRC).

-Ray returned to Atlanta, finished high school and started college at Georgia State University where he studied classical piano and music theory.
-Ray left school during his junior year and in 1961 recorded a song called “Jeremiah Peabody’s Poly Unsaturated Quick Dissolving Fast Acting Pleasant Tasting Green and Purple Pills.”
-The song went to #35 on the pop charts.
-At that point Ray’s wide range of talent landed him a job with Mercury Records in Nashville.
-He arrived in Music City on January 2, 1962, and worked on countless sessions as a pianist, arranger and vocalist in his first year alone.
-It was in one of those sessions that he recorded, “Ahab the Arab” which climbed to #5 on the pop charts in 1962.
+In 1961, Ray recorded “Jeremiah Peabody’s Poly Unsaturated Quick Dissolving Fast Acting Pleasant Tasting Green and Purple Pills,” which reached #35 on the pop charts.
+Its success helped Ray land a job with Mercury Records in Nashville, TN.
+Ray arrived in Music City on January 2, 1962, were he worked on countless sessions as a pianist, arranger, and vocalist.
+It was in one of those sessions he recorded, “Ahab the Arab”, which climbed to #5 on the pop charts in 1962.

-1969 would result in a year of phenomenal releases from Ray.
-As always the music was drawn from all styles of music.
-The jungle band comedy “Gitarzan” returned him to the pop charts top ten.
+“Gitarzan” returned Ray to the pop charts top ten in 1969.
 On the country front he recognized the talent of a young Nashville writer and became the first artist to record Kris Kristofferson’s “Sunday Mornin’ Comin’ Down.”
-Later in 1969 he hit the pop charts again with a revival of the old Coaster Pop/R&B hit, “Along Came Jones.”
+He hit the pop charts again in 1969 with a revival of the Coaster Pop/R&B hit, “Along Came Jones.”

 Ray joined Barnaby Records in 1970, a label owned by singer Andy Williams.
 After he performed on Williams’ television variety show, he became Barnaby’s first contemporary artist.
 The summer of 1970 gave Ray the opportunity to host the summer replacement for the Andy Williams’ Show on NBC.
 He needed a hit song for the show and the end result of three days spent in his basement at his piano surrounded by crumpled paper was “Everything is Beautiful.”
 “Everything is Beautiful” became Ray’s first #1 hit on the pop charts and won him a Grammy for Male Vocalist of the Year.